 Safe water for rural communities

-Thanks to support from Antenna Technologies, the Association Deux Mains has at the same time been trialling a water purification system in a number of village primary schools.
+Thanks to support from Antenna Technologies, 2 Mains has at the same time been trialling a water purification system in a number of village primary schools.
 The Moroni University Hospital Centre and other health centres on Grande Comore have already expressed interest in installing WATA kits for disinfection purposes.

 The newly appointed Water Services Office is linked with local authorities.
 It will be able to provide data storage and exchange services, as well as capacity building and advice for the various parties seeking to invest in this area.

-The collaboration that Deux Mains and Antenna Technologies have undertaken in the Comoros has already been recognised, with selection among the 100 Innovations for Sustainable Development at the African Forum held in Paris in December 2013.
+The collaboration that 2 Mains and Antenna Technologies have undertaken in the Comoros has already been recognised, as one of the 100 Innovations for Sustainable Development at the African Forum held in Paris in December 2013.

 Current beneficiaries: 1,500 households (approx. 7,500 people)